Skip to main content

 Monitor performance from the cluster.
 Do not use a tool on the host to monitor performance.

-The following command shows workload performance:
+The following example shows workload performance:

 cluster1::> qos statistics workload performance show